 Placed in wheelchairs in passive, static symmetrical postures, these children have great difficulty (without the experience of pelvic weight bearing) to find the active seated posture for function and task participation.
 With activity–focused adaptive seating, we no longer manage tone by attempting to stop or prevent it.
 Rather, we use positioning to enable individuals to control their tone with task–purpose.
 As we better understand how a body without adequate weight bearing works, we can provide systems that will allow better weight–bearing for pelvic stability and mobility to occur.

 We want functional sitting, so we must enable active movement and tone to perform work.
 With that, task participation is made possible and on-going motor practice attained.
 By providing seating that is designed to assist individuals to assume active sitting, they too, can learn this functional posture.
 Once obtaining it, individuals can practice active sitting in the context of learning tasks.
 Over time this posture will be more easily assumed, practiced, and obtained until the needed supports can be reduced.

-Up next will be the post on Adaptive Seating for Task Participation.
-This includes a discussion on the features that are important to adaptive seating equipment.
-Check back for more!
+Read the next post in this series: Symmetrical Posturing and Adaptive Seating for Task Participation.
+It includes a discussion on the features that are important to adaptive seating equipment.

 Back to Top